Walla Walla, Then & Now™

-A few years later a fur trading post was set up at the mouth of a river and was called Fort Walla Walla.
-In 1836, missionaries Marcus and Narcissa Whitman established the first settlement on the river.
+A few years later, a fur-trading post was set up at the mouth of the river and was called Fort Walla Walla.
+In 1836, American missionaries Marcus and Narcissa Whitman established the first European-American settlement on the river.

 Al Jolson, a famous entertainer, is said to have visited Walla Walla and called it "the town so nice they named it twice."